-GRACE MERCY AND PEACE ARE YOURS FROM CHRIST, THE KIND HEALER OF BODY AND SOUL!
+GRACE MERCY AND PEACE ARE YOURS FROM CHRIST, OUR LIVING LORD!

 Dearly Beloved By Christ: